List of Johns Hopkins University defunct societies: Final years and legacy

-In 1980 the Club began a new activity, or more accurately, revived an old one, the Turtle Derby.
+In 1980, the Club began a new activity, or more accurately, revived an old one, the Turtle Derby.
 The Turtle Derby was first held in 1931 at the Johns Hopkins Hospital when Colonel Frisby, the hospital doorman, kept several box turtles in what was called Frisby Farms.
 The idea occurred to race the turtles, and the Turtle Derby came into being.
-The house staff assumed sponsorship and the Derby became an increasingly extravagant affair and fund-raiser for Baltimore charities.
-Unfortunately, house staff apathy killed the Derby in 1977.
-In September 1979, while dining at the Club, Dr. Henry Siedel, Associate Dean of Student Affairs, suggested that the Pithotomy Club revive the once-popular Derby.
-The Club undertook the project with much enthusiasm.
-The Pithotomy Club sponsored Turtle Derby, with the financial backing from the Hospital and School of Medicine, was held on May 16, 1980.
+The house staff assumed sponsorshi,p and the derby became an increasingly extravagant affair and fundraiser for Baltimore charities.
+Unfortunately, house staff apathy killed the derby in 1977.
+In September 1979, while dining at the club, Henry Siedel, associate dean of student affairs, suggested that the Pithotomy Club revive the once-popular derby.
+The club undertook the project with much enthusiasm.

+The Pithotomy Club sponsored the Turtle Derby, with the financial backing from the Hospital and School of Medicine, which was held on May 16, 1980.
 Led by Co-chairmen Gary Firestein ('80) and Charles Flexner ('82), the Derby was highly successful.
-Over one hundred turtles entered races and the Pithotomists sold over three hundred T-shirts and countless buttons.
+Over one hundred turtles entered races, and the Pithotomists sold over three hundred T-shirts and countless buttons.
 It provided entertainment for the hospital staff and many children from the Children's Medical and Surgical Center and raised money for good causes.
 The Turtle Derby, which is still going strong, can thus be added to the list of successful Pitotomy Club activities.
 It continues to this day.

-The beginning of the end came in 1982 when the Pithotomists depicted Dr. Bernadine Healy in a very offensive role.
-Dr. Healy was highly offended by her portrayal in the show and demanded that the Club be punished and threatened a large lawsuit.
+In 1982, the Pithotomists depicted Dr. Bernadine Healy in a very offensive role.
+Healy was highly offended by her portrayal in the show and demanded that the club be punished and threatened a large lawsuit.
 Although she left the school soon after, the reputation of the club quickly fell.
 That show and the club continue to be an example of sexual harassment in medical schools in many publications.
 The club also lost its house and had to move to less ideal locations, which prevented the day-to-day interactions that had been pivotal to the club's existence.
 Coupled with the scandal, the club finally closed its doors in 1992.

 Gamma Alpha Pi

 Gamma Alpha Phi was a Masonic secret society founded at Homewood in 1921.
 The society never sought nor had representation on the Inter-Fraternity Council.
-It awarded special awards in the form of keys to undergraduates for outstanding Masonic Research which the society published in the Grand Chapter Minutes.
+It awarded special awards in the form of keys to undergraduates for outstanding Masonic Research, which the society published in the Grand Chapter Minutes.
 The society eventually grew to found chapters at the University of Maryland, George Washington University, and Vanderbilt University.
-The society is thought to be defunct at present, but that is unconfirmed.
+The society is thought to be defunct.